Capitalisk/ldpos-commander/README.md

 Options accepted both interactively and non-interactively:
   (option -p) PASSPHRASE
   (option -m) MULTISIGPASSPHRASE
-  (option -f) FORGINPASSPHRASE
+  (option -f) FORGINGPASSPHRASE

 login                                                                                                  Login with a passphrase.
-Intented for interactive mode only exit                                                                                                   Exits the process v                                                                                                      No description available version                                                                                                No description available wallet list outbound-transactions                                                                      Check your outbound transactions wallet list inbound-transactions                                                                       Check your outbound transactions wallet list pending-transactions inbound                                                               Check your pending outbound transactions wallet list pending-transactions outbound                                                              Check your pending inbound transactions wallet list votes                                                                                      Check your votes wallet get balance                                                                                     Get the balance of your wallet wallet get                                                                                             Check your account
+Intented for interactive mode only exit                                                                                                   Exits the process v                                                                                                      No description available version                                                                                                No description available wallet list outbound-transactions                                                                      Check your outbound transactions wallet list inbound-transactions                                                                       Check your inbound transactions wallet list pending-transactions outbound                                                              Check your pending outbound transactions wallet list votes                                                                                      Check your votes wallet get balance                                                                                     Get the balance of your wallet wallet get                                                                                             Check your account